cplankey/serverlessops-workshops/03-operations/01-failure/README.md

 To aid us in this module we'll be employing two tools.
 We'll use one to help us generate failures by automating requests to the service and another tool to help us find the cause of these failures.

 #### Artillery
-[Artillery](https://artillery.io/) is a load testing tool taht we will use to simulate traffic on our site.
+[Artillery](https://artillery.io/) is a load testing tool that we will use to simulate traffic on our site.
 Using this tool we will trigger failures.

 #### Thundra
 [Thundra](https://thundra.io) is a serverless monitoring and observability platform designed for AWS Lambda environments.
 The platform will collect function invocation metrics and logs that will help us diagnose the cause of the issues we find.

 In this workshop we're using Thundra over AWS CloudWatch, which provides metrics and logging automatically for Lambda functions.
-We picked Thundra in part because we find it easier to navigate and illustreate what we want people to see. _(From a workshop perspective, we also use it because we don't to grant attendees AWS Console access in our accounts.)_
+We picked Thundra in part because we find it easier to navigate and illustrate what we want people to see. _(From a workshop perspective, we also use it because we don't to grant attendees AWS Console access in our accounts.)_

 ## Instructions